Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Photoionization models

 \section{Photoionization models}

-The approach of this study is to use {\sc cloudy} to run model grids simulating H\,{\sc ii} regions by varying the metallicity (hereafter $(O/H)/(O/H)_{\odot}$, which is equivalent to $(O/H)_{gas}/(O/H)_{ref}$), ionization parameter, and the collective elemental depletion (represented by the depletion factor $F_*$) and predict the corresponding emission line spectra.
+The approach of this study is to use {\sc cloudy} to run model grids simulating H\,{\sc ii} regions by varying the metallicity (hereafter (O/H)/(O/H)$_{\odot}$, which is equivalent to (O/H)$_{\rm gas}$/(O/H)$_{\rm ref}$), ionization parameter, and the collective elemental depletion (represented by the depletion factor $F_*$) and predict the corresponding emission line spectra.
 This is the same procedure as described in Paper {\sc i}, but we generalized it for different ionization parameters and metallicities.

-\subsection{The Jenkins Depletion Model}
+\subsection{The Jenkins09 depletion model}

 In the ISM, depletion of an element into dust grains is defined as the reduction of abundance below the expected abundance level.
-These expected abundances will be referred to as reference abundances henceforth, and denoted as $(X/H)_{\rm ref}$.
+These expected abundances will be referred to as reference abundances henceforth, and denoted as $(X/{\rm H})_{\rm ref}$.

-The study by \cite{2009ApJ...700.1299J} presents a linear relationship between the individual depletion of each element.
+The study by Jenkins09 presents a linear relationship between the individual depletion of each element.
 They were able to find such a relation by introducing a generalized depletion strength $F_*$.
-This depletion strength describes the depletion of each element $[X_{gas}/H]_{F_*}$ as a linear relation to itself ($F_*$), and it is common to all elements
+This depletion strength describes the depletion of each element $[X_{\rm gas}/H]_{F_*}$ as a linear relation to itself ($F_*$), and it is common to all elements